Street Corn Dip

 Female hand scooping up carne asada corn dip with a tortilla chip.

-What to Serve with Mexican Corn Dip
+What to Serve with Street Corn Dip

 Steak Corn Dip on a tortilla chip.

-• When you are ready to enjoy, reheat the dip over medium heat on the stovetop until heated through.
+• Reheat: When you are ready to enjoy, reheat the dip over medium heat on the stovetop until heated through.

 5 from 2 votes

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Cook Time 1 hour 20 minutes
+Cook Time: 1 hour 20 minutes

-Total Time 1 hour 35 minutes
+Total Time: 1 hour 35 minutes

 Ingredients